zero-noise-lab/DomeProjection/README.md

 # How to use

-1. Copy the plugin in the Plugins folder at the root of your UE4 project.
+1. Copy the content to the root of your projects content folder.
-2. Open your project and activate the plugin.
+2. Open your project.
 3. Use the DomeBaseCharacter (or any derived Character class) as Default Pawn in your GameMode.
 4. Run your game